 The ships were also useful in oceanography, and Nansen bottle dips were taken daily and the results are still being analyzed and interpreted, especially CO2 data.
-Since the Amazon Rain Forest absorbs 20% of the earth's CO2, its destruction is claimed by some scientists as the cause of climate change though science shows that it is probably a natural cycle.
-The great sheets of ice that covered much of the north were melted away by previous fluctuations in weather.
+Since the Amazon Rain Forest absorbs 20% of the earth's CO2, its destruction is claimed by some scientists as the cause of climate change though science (Dr. Don Easterbrook) shows that it is a natural cycle.
+CO2 can't do much to the air temperature, but the air temperature can affect the water's content of this gas because cold water holds more than warm water.
+The great sheets of ice that covered much of the north were melted away by previous fluctuations in climate.
+The temperature over time is roughly a sine wave.
 We have to also stop the destruction of habitat and native people, including subsidizing the farmers to stop encroaching into the forest.
 (Ocean Station Papa documents on the web)

 The grid area was off-limits to all ships by international treaties, but a Soviet ship came straight toward us, then turned and showed off its hammer and sickle.
 Soviets had their own rules I guess - not very cooperative folks.
 Not long after these trips, I became a landlubber and got my degree in zoology which forms my "body of general knowledge" as I do not work in the field.
 My career was in civil engineering, in the construction end, working for the Ministry of Transportation all over BC as a Construction Engineer, which I learned on the job and some BCIT courses.
 I already had mechanical engineering from SAIT and everything helps.
 Many of my coworkers got training to do other jobs with the Federal Government, including one French Canadian lad who became a captain of a Coast Guard Cutter.
 I remain a friend of all life on earth and spread the word about conservation in our disappearing natural world.
 In 1971 I entered the University of Victoria, Canada and in 1975 I graduated with a general degree in biology and industrial psychology.
 My experiences living on the Pacific Coast and working with the Canadian Coast Guard inspired me to study the natural sciences.